 We will discuss how to do setup and teardown of our environment using behave.
 Setup and teardown run before and after each feature, scenario, step or more to prepare information for the test and then to destroy or reset information after the test.

-With 7+ years of overall engineering experience I have found my passion in software testing automation and Python has become my favorite tool to work with.
+With 9+ years of overall engineering experience I have found my passion in software testing automation and Python has become my favorite tool to work with.
 I graduated with a MS degree in Mechanical Engineering from San Jose State University, and got into the IT field of software testing automation after graduation.
-I love to teach and learn as well.
+I as much passion for teaching as I do for learning.
 I hope to help students grow fast and advance in the field of software testing and automation.